Partial Withdrawal Of ULIP

 Thank You for submitting the response, will get back with you.

-There are chances that you might worry about if there would be any effects of making withdrawals on your insurance coverage?
+• Effect of Partial Withdrawal on Life Cover: There are chances that you might worry about whether there would be any effects of making withdrawals from your insurance coverage.
 Usually, every partial withdrawal you make leads to a decrease in the sum assured under the ULIP life coverage.
 In case you have made the withdrawal more than two years before the unfortunate demise of the policyholder, there will be no effect on the sum assured.
 Here, you must go through the policy document to learn about how partial withdrawals work for your chosen plan coverage.

-To avail of the several benefits of the ULIP plan, including partial withdrawal facility, it is essential that you always pay the premiums as per schedule, keeping the policy active without any interruptions.
-In case there are any lapses, suspensions or disputes in payment of premiums, the insurance company may disallow further partial withdrawals.
+• Regular Payment of Premium is Crucial: To avail of the several benefits of the ULIP plan, including a partial withdrawal facility, you must always pay the premiums as per the schedule, keeping the policy active without any interruptions.
+In case there are any lapses, suspensions, or disputes in payment of premiums, the insurance company may disallow further partial withdrawals.

-The amount withdrawn after completing the lock-in period is tax-exempt; thus, you can fulfill your immediate life goals with the accumulated funds under ULIP without any tax implications.
-However, you must adhere to the maximum number of partial withdrawals that you can make in a year, as specified in your policy underwriting so that you can avail of maximum benefit from your ULIP investment.
+The amount withdrawn after the five-year lock-in period is generally tax-exempt under Section 10(10D), provided the total annual premium for policies issued after Feb 1, 2021, does not exceed ₹2.5 lakh.
+This allows you to fulfill immediate life goals using accumulated funds without heavy tax implications for most standard plans.
+However, you must adhere to the maximum number of partial withdrawals that you can make in a year, as specified in your policy underwriting, so that you can avail of maximum benefit from your ULIP investment.

-Canara HSBC Life Insurance plans allows you to maximize your accumulated wealth by investing your savings across seven different fund options.
-At the same time, you can make partial withdrawals to fulfill your family’s immediate financial needs.
+We at Canara HSBC Life Insurance offer plans that allow you to maximise your accumulated wealth by investing your savings across seven different fund options.
+At the same time, you can make partial withdrawals to fulfil your family’s immediate financial needs.

 trivia-img